Top Spots for Camping on Gabriola Island

-Pender Island is a beautiful spot on the Pacific Coast in British Columbia.
-It’s part of the Southern Gulf Islands.
-You can reach it by a short 40-minute ferry ride from Sidney, BC.
-It’s close enough to Vancouver Island and Vancouver for a quick weekend trip, but also remote enough to give you a break from daily routines.
+Pender Island is a peaceful, scenic getaway on the Pacific Coast of British Columbia, part of the beautiful Southern Gulf Islands.
+Just a 40-minute ferry ride from Sidney, BC, it’s easily accessible from both Vancouver Island and the mainland—making it perfect for a weekend escape that still feels like a true retreat.

-Prior Centennial Campground is a great camping spot on North Pender Island.
-It’s only a ten-minute drive from the Otter Bay Ferry Terminal.
-As a part of the Gulf Islands National Park Reserve, this campground is surrounded by trees.
-It has 17 drive-in sites that are perfect for tents or small campers.
+Located on North Pender Island, Prior Centennial Campground is a peaceful, forested spot just a 10-minute drive from the Otter Bay Ferry Terminal.
+As part of the Gulf Islands National Park Reserve, it offers a quiet, natural setting surrounded by trees.
+The campground has 17 drive-in sites, ideal for tents or small campers.

 Amenities at Prior Centennial Campground Include: